 The ICB will conduct risk assessments in line with Ministry of Justice guidance to assess how bribery and corruption may affect it, and proportionate procedures will be implemented to mitigate identified risks.

-The ICB has a Code of Conduct and Behaviours Policy and Conflict of Interest Policy; these outlines how declarations of interest, and gifts and hospitality should be managed and declared.
+The ICB has a Code of Conduct and Behaviours Policy and Conflict of Interest Policy; these outline how declarations of interest, and gifts and hospitality should be managed and declared.

 Reporting fraud, bribery, and corruption